GaneshJainarain/CarPricePredictionML/README.md

 Independent variables are the ones which through we are trying to explain the value or effect of the output variable (dependent variable) by creating a relationship between an independent and dependent variable.

+*Note* The iloc() function in python is one of the functions defined in the Pandas module that helps us to select a specific row or column from the data set.
+Using the iloc() function in python, we can easily retrieve any particular value from a row or column using index values.
+The iloc() function in python is one of the functions defined in the Pandas module that helps us to select a specific row or column from the data set.
+Using the iloc() function in python, we can easily retrieve any particular value from a row or column using index values.

 ```python
 # Selling Price is the dependent Feature everything else is an Independent Feature